 Get still/abide.
 If you’ve never set time to pray, do it now.
 Just 15 minutes in the morning or somewhere in your day.
 Grab a Bible, read something and ask the Lord to tell you what He wants you to hear, and just talk to Him without distraction.

 Personally, I am entering Lent with a lot on my plate.
 Minno is growing, which comes with incredible excitement and the need for deep discernment on next steps.
 We are thrilled to share some of those with you, soon.
-My family has been learning spiritually in ways we never have before, but we’re also in the thick of parenting teenage girls, which some of you can relate to.
-And, to get really practical, we’ve had four days of ice, snow, and bitter cold in Nashville, which means no one has left the house in a long time.
+My family has been learning spiritually in ways we never have before, but we’re also in the thick of parenting teenage and college-age girls, which some of you can relate to.
+And, to get really practical, we’ve had a week of ice, snow, and bitter cold in Nashville, which means no one has left the house in a long time.
 That’s a scenario we can ALL relate to.

 Slow down.
 Today.
 Find the time, perhaps whatever time is leftover from the giving up of media or some other vice.
 Reflect on how you can trust God for His provision, His presence, His conviction, or His prompting, with a grounded hope that He will fill that void with something even greater.
 And keep track of it in a journal or even on post-it notes.
 These seasons of focus are meant to change us.